blueschistrocks/Credit_Risk_Analysis/README.md

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/5ab108f66920136cda5a408a30662d25f733e0be/Images/Screen%20Shot%202022-06-04%20at%207.19.51%20PM.png)<br>

-- The precision rate for High Risk was 9% with a recall of 92% giving this model an F1 score of 16%.
+- The precision rate for high risk was 9% with a recall of 92% giving this model an F1 score of 16%.
-- The precision rate for Low Risk was of 100% and recall of 94%.
+- The precision rate for low risk was of 100% and recall of 94%.

 ![Image](https://github.com/blueschistrocks/Credit_Risk_Analysis/blob/5ab108f66920136cda5a408a30662d25f733e0be/Images/Screen%20Shot%202022-06-04%20at%207.20.01%20PM.png)<br>

 ### Summary
-Of the six models, the EasyEnsembleClassifer model provided the highest accuracy rate of 93% with a rate of precision of predicting high risk and low risk candidates at 9% and 100%, respectively.
+Of the six models, the EasyEnsembleClassifer model provided the highest accuracy rate of 93% with a rate of precision of predicting high risk and low risk applications at 9% and 100%, respectively.
 The high risk and low risk recall or sensitivity rate was 92 and 94 respectively.
 These were also the highest rated of all of the six models.

 Based on the results I would recommend the EasyEnsembleClassifer model to perform these types of analysis.

-For future analysis would be use a different data set.
+For future analysis a different dataset with higher numbers of high risk applications would be more Appropriate.
 The LendingClub dataset had 99% of the applications classified as low risk with only 1% of the data classified in the high risk category.
-Machine Learning algorithms using a dataset like this one may cause a skew in the results by creating groups from a dataset that is has a very small number of High Risk applications.
+Machine Learning algorithms using a dataset like this one may cause a skew in the results by creating groups from a dataset that is has a very small number of high risk applications.